Hidekela/stackC/readme.md

 # Limitation

-The type of the data stored in the stack cannot be changed durring the whole program.
-If you want to have another stack with a different type of data, you should implement the stack yourself or migrate to another language such as C++, python,... which manage stacks.
+The type of data stored in the stack cannot be changed throughout the program.
+If you want to have another stack with a different data type, you have to implement the stack yourself or migrate to another language such as C++, python,... which manages stacks.

 # License